MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/Rename-LocalGroup.md

 ## INPUTS

+### System.Management.Automation.SecurityAccountsManager.LocalGroup

+You can pipe a security group to this cmdlet.

+### System.String

+You can pipe a string to this cmdlet.

-### System.Management.Automation.SecurityAccountsManager.LocalGroup, System.String, System.Security.Principal.SecurityIdentifier
+### System.Security.Principal.SecurityIdentifier

-You can pipe a security group, a string, or a SID to this cmdlet.
+You can pipe a SID to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not generate any output.
+This cmdlet returns no output.

 ## NOTES